mvllow/lilvim/readme.md

 NVIM_APPNAME=lilvim nvim
 ```

 Alternatively, you may pull any module into your own config.
-Individual modules rely on [mini.deps](https://github.com/echasnovski/mini.deps) for managing packages.
-You may opt for your own package manager or manually cloning the required dependencies.
-See `:help packages` for more information on the builtin package manager.

 ## Modules

 All modules are loaded in `init.lua`.
-If using a standalone module, please handle installing the necessary dependencies.
-For the best support, we recommended installing [mini.deps](https://github.com/echasnovski/mini.deps?tab=readme-ov-file#installation).

 _**[lil-editing](lua/lil-editing.lua)**_\
 General options and keymaps